tlandle/eCloudSim/README.md

 This software is an extension of the [OpenCDA simulation tool](https://github.com/ucla-mobility/OpenCDA).
 The following features are added as an extension of OpenCDA:

-- Distrbuted/Asynchronous communication between OpenCDA(Edge)/Carla and Vehicle clients
+- Distrbuted/Asynchronous communication between OpenCDA(Edge)/Carla and Vehicle clients using gRPC
 - Containerization of vehicle clients using Nvidia Docker 2 (supports local vehicle planning/perception)
-- Plugable Algorithm for vehicle control
+- Plugable Algorithm for vehicle autonomous driving
 - Support for Propagation Models
 - Automation scripts for Cloud deployment of simulation using Ansible
 - Metric/Evaluation gathering for simulation performance

-### Prerequisites
+## Installation

 Install conda and opencda environment